 Pin 20 - AVcc, supply voltage for the ADC (+5V)

-Pin 20 needs to be connected to power if ADC isn't being used, and if it is, it needs to be connected to power via a low-pass filter.
-(A low-pass filter is a circuit that lessens noise from the power source).
+Pin 20 needs to be connected to power if ADC isn't being used, and if it is, it needs to be connected to power via a low-pass filter (a circuit that lessens noise from the power source).

 B. Install one 10µF tantalum capacitor between the power and ground pins on the input side, and install the other 10uF capacitor between the power and ground of the output side.